Hiking Boots are one of those things that you just need to spend some time learning about before you buy.

 Best Uses: Day hiking, general outdoor use, casual use

-The Newton Ridge Plus hiking boots are probably the best value pair of boots on this list, coming in at a very friendly retail price.
-They’re a top seller on Amazon and with good reason.
+The Newton Ridge Plus hiking boots are probably the best value pair on this list coming in at a very friendly retail price.
+They’re also a top seller on Amazon and with good reason.

-The boots are constructed using full grain leather which is always nice to have around your feet.
-The boots are also treated with Columbia’s Omnishield technology, which offers stain and water resistance.
+This pair of boots is constructed using full-grain leather, which is always nice to have around your feet.
+The boots are also treated with Columbia’s Omni-shield technology to offer stain and water resistance.

-The laces tie up snug using a clam shell system which combined with cushioned midsole and Omnigrip lugged outsole, all go together to provide excellent stability and grip on all types of terrain.
+The laces tie up snugly using a clamshell system combined with a cushioned midsole and Omnigrip lugged outsole.
+It all goes together to provide excellent stability and grip on all types of terrain.

-If you’re new to hiking, these are an excellent starter pair of boots which will should see you good for many hikes.
+If you’re new to hiking, these are an excellent starter pair of boots that will last you for many hikes.

 #4 Timberland White Ledge

-- Another traditional style pair of boots that work well for casual use as well as hiking
+- Another traditional pair of boots that work well for casual use as well as hiking

 - In terms of price, they’re good value for money